 Project Start Date:

 miles to camp:

-BMWF & BHA will provide, tools and group gear.
+BMWF will provide all food, tools and group gear.
 For a packing list and other helpful information:

 Meeting Date and Time: